bigchaindb/bigchaindb/docs/server/source/production-deployment-template/node-config-map-and-secrets.rst

 * If you're deploying the first node in the cluster, the value should be ``""`` (an empty string).
-* If you're deploying the second node in the cluster, the value should be one public key inside double quotes (*not* base64-encoded).
-For example, ``"EPQk5i5yYpoUwGVM8VKZRjM8CYxB6j8Lu8i8SG7kGGce"``
+* If you're deploying the second node in the cluster, the value should be one public key inside double quotes.
+  For example,
+  ``"EPQk5i5yYpoUwGVM8VKZRjM8CYxB6j8Lu8i8SG7kGGce"``
-* If there are two or more other nodes already in the cluster, the value should be a colon-separated list of public keys inside double quotes (with no base64 encoding anywhere).
+* If there are two or more other nodes already in the cluster, the value should be a colon-separated list of public keys inside double quotes.
   For example,
   ``"DPjpKbmbPYPKVAuf6VSkqGCf5jzrEh69Ldef6TrLwsEQ:EPQk5i5yYpoUwGVM8VKZRjM8CYxB6j8Lu8i8SG7kGGce"``